caxian007/WEBI/Courseware/F2F/B/L11&12 Likes & Dislikes.md

 What is your favorite sport?
 My favorite sport is American football.
 Do you play it?
-No, I didn't.
+No, I don't.
 I just watch it.
 What sports do you do?
 I play tennis, and I can ski.
 Do you play golf?
 No, I don't.
 I don't know how to play golf.
 But I'd like to learn.
-IS golf popular in you country?
+IS golf a popular sport in your country?
 Yes, I guess it is.
 Lots of people watch it on TV.
 But I think most people don't play it.